A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Research and Opportunities

-Through faculty in the Departments of Biology and Psychology, the Neuroscience program and the Rockefeller Neuroscience Institute, students can conduct original basic and/or clinical research with individual faculty mentorship.
+Through collaborations with neuroscience faculty in the Department of Biology, Department of Psychology and Rockefeller Neuroscience Institute, students can conduct original, basic and/or clinical research with faculty mentorship.

 Coursework